 You might think your risk of becoming disabled is nil, unless you have a dangerous job or you’re a daredevil on weekends.

-But about one in four of today’s 20-year-olds have a chance of becoming disabled sometime before they retire, and the average long-term disability absence from work lasts 2.5 years, according to the Council for Disability Awareness.
+But about one in four of today’s 20-year-olds have a chance of becoming disabled sometime before they retire.
+The average long-term disability absence from work lasts 34.6 months – almost three years, according to the Council for Disability Awareness.
 That's a long time to survive without a steady income.

 A disability can strip you of your ability to make a living.
 While some people can tap into their savings to get by without working for a few months, few people can afford to stop working altogether for a longer period of time.

 That's where long-term disability insurance can help.
 Long-term disability policies provide you with income for an extended period.
 Most people who have long-term disability insurance get it through their employers, although you can buy individual long-term disability insurance on your own.

 Long-term disability coverage picks up where short-term disability insurance leaves off.
 See these basics of short-term disability insurance for an overview.